-- a) The Accounting Officer shall ensure that the adjustment budget comply with the requirements of the National Treasury reflect the budget priorities determined by the executive mayor, are aligned with the IDP, and comply with all budget related policies and shall make recommendations to the executive mayor on the revision of the IDP and the Budget related policies where these are indicated. - b) The accounting officer must promptly adjust its budgeted revenues and expenses if a material under collection of revenue arises or is apparent. - c) The accounting officer shall appropriate additional revenues, which have become available but only to revise or accelerate spending programmes already budgeted for or any areas of critical importance identified by Council in compliance with item 2 of section 10. - d) The Council shall in such adjustment budget, and within the prescribed framework, confirm unforeseen and unavoidable expenses on the recommendation of the Executive committee. - e) The council should also authorize the spending of funds unspent at the end of the previous financial year, where such under-spending could not reasonably have been foreseen at the time the annual budget was approved by the council. - f) The Mayor shall table an adjustment budget.
-Adjustment budget shall be done at most three times a year after the end of each quarter and be submitted to Council in the following months:
+- a) The Accounting Officer shall ensure that the adjustment budget comply with the requirements of the National Treasury reflect the budget priorities determined by the executive mayor, are aligned with the IDP, and comply with all budget related policies and shall make recommendations to the executive mayor on the revision of the IDP and the Budget related policies where these are indicated. - b) The accounting officer must promptly adjust its budgeted revenues and expenses if a material under collection of revenue arises or is apparent. - c) The accounting officer shall appropriate additional revenues, which have become available but only to revise or accelerate spending programmes already budgeted for or any areas of critical importance identified by Council in compliance with item 2 of section 10. - d) The Council shall in such adjustment budget, and within the prescribed framework, confirm unforeseen and unavoidable expenses on the recommendation of the Executive committee. - e) The council should also authorize the spending of funds unspent at the end of the previous financial year, where such under-spending could not reasonably have been foreseen at the time the annual budget was approved by the council. - f) An adjustment budget must contain all the following: - An explanation of how the adjustments affect the approved annual budget - ii.
+Appropriate motivations for material adjustments; and - iii.
+An explanation of the impact of any increased spending on the current and future annual budget. - g) Any unappropriated surplus form previous financial years, even if fully cash-backed, shall not be used to balance any adjustments budget, but shall be appropriated to the municipality's capital replacement reserve. - h) Municipal taxes and tariffs may not be increased during a financial year except if required in terms of financial recovery plan.

-- i.
-In October- to adjust funding rolled over form the previous financial year as well as to include additional funding that has become available from external sources. - ii.
-February- to take into account recommendations from the mid year budget and performance report tabled to Council in January that affect the annual budget. - g) An adjustment budget must contain all the following : - i.
-An explanation of how the adjustments affect the approved annual budget - ii.
-Appropriate motivations for material adjustments ; and - iii.
-An explanation of the impact of any increased spending on the current and future annual budget. - h) Any unappropriated surplus form previous financial years, even if fully cash-backed, shall not be used to balance any adjustments budget, but shall be appropriated to the municipality's capital replacement reserve. - i) Municipal taxes and tariffs may not be increased during a financial year except if required in terms of financial recovery plan. - j) Unauthorized expenses may be authorized in an adjustments budget. - k) In regard to unforeseen and unavoidable expenditure, the following apply - i.
-The Council may authorize such expenses in an emergency or other exceptional circumstances - ii.
+- i) Unauthorized expenses may be authorized in an adjustments budget. - j) In regard to unforeseen and unavoidable expenditure, the following apply - The Council may authorize such expenses in an emergency or other exceptional circumstances - ii.
 These expenses must be appropriated in an adjustment budget, and - iii.
 Council must pass the adjustments budget within sixty (60) days after the expenses were incurred - f) Adjustment budget of a municipality must be in a format specified in national treasury guidelines.